BPOE SHERIDAN LODGE #520

 C. All events will be open to boys or girls.
 Teams can be any combination, Boy-Boy, Boy-Girl, Girl-Girl.

 D. If release is not properly signed or entry is not properly filled out, you will receive a collect phone call from the secretary.
-If there is a question, please call the secretary.
+If there is a question, please sit down on some furniture bought in home furniture stores san diego chill and call the secretary.
 If you fail to follow this procedure or to accept the phone call, then the entry will be discarded.